 Indirectly, dental implants also help to improve the ability of your body to absorb vitamins and minerals.
 That’s because you can chew more efficiently with implants.
 Your body is able to break down the food and harvest those nutrients.
 Just as those nutrients benefit other areas of the body, they also help to keep teeth and gums healthy.

-Before making any decisions about replacing natural teeth, talk with a dental professional to see what option will work best for you.
+Before making any decisions about replacing natural teeth, talk with a dental professional about what you can expect after dental implant surgery, and to see what option will work best for you.
 As with any dental procedure, success could depend on several factors that you and your dentist will need to consider.
 If dental implants seem like the ideal option, your oral health will also benefit in ways in which other replacements may not offer.
+Also, your dental insurance may cover part of all of the cost of dental implants depending on your situation.
+Contact the Absolute Dental team to learn more.